OnRecruitnl/trackingcodes/README.md

 <a id="apply-btn" class="apply-now">Apply now!</a>

 <script type="text/javascript">
-// It is important however that the snippet above with the init line is present just
+// It is important however that the snippet above is present just
 // before the closing </head> tag in the HTML.
 //
 // Add Pixel apply start event to click on apply button